 The Fire Adapted Communities Learning Network has recently published its much-awaited Fire Adapted Communities Graphic and Facilitators Guide.
 This graphic provides a visual explanation of the framework for Fire Adapted Communities (FAC) and the different components that make up the work of community wildfire practitioners.
 We recommend reviewing this guide in the context of your local work and to facilitate your strategic planning regarding your group’s area of focus.

-We have printed copies of our new Hardened Homes and Defensible Space brochures available for local Fire Safe Councils and other community wildfire practitioners to use in your community preparedness efforts.
+We have printed copies of our Hardened Homes and Defensible Space brochures, Listos Guides, and CFSC posters/pocket guides available for local Fire Safe Councils and other community wildfire practitioners to use in your community preparedness efforts.

-If you would like one box or more, please come by our McClellan office during business hours if you are near Sacramento, or fill out the form below and we will ship them to you in the next couple of weeks via UPS (be sure to include a street address).
-One box contains 1,100 brochures of either the hardened homes or defensible space brochures.
-Shipments are made in complete cases only; cases cannot be broken into smaller quantities.
+If you would like one box or more, please come by our McClellan office during business hours if you are near Sacramento or fill out the form below and we will ship them to you via UPS (be sure to include a street address).
+If you would like a whole box, please list single-digit values.
+If you would like a specific amount, please choose from 50 – 500.

 Note: You can add a label with your local organization’s contact information on the back panel, to facilitate building relationships with the residents in your communities.
 Print your labels and stick them over the photo on the back panel and use these brochures as your calling card!